No second tick.

 This step is very important.

-Set battery usage to Unrestricted or Allow background activity
+Set the battery usage to "Unrestricted" or "Allow background activity."

-Allow background data
+Allow data in the background

 4. Disable Data Saver Mode